-The Pros and Cons of an Unsecured Line of Credit
+The Top Pros and Cons of an Unsecured Line of Credit

-Since you don’t need to submit collateral for an unsecured line of credit, your business or personal assets can’t be seized if you default on your payments.
+Pro: No Collateral RequiredUnlike a secured line of credit, collateral isn’t required for this type of financing.
+Therefore, your business or personal assets can’t be seized if you default on your payments.
 Still, you’ll need to adhere to the lender’s terms and make your payments on time to maintain good standing.
-If you fail to do so, the lender will likely send debt collectors to secure repayment, and defaulting on payments will negatively impact your credit score.
+If you fail to do so, the lender will likely send debt collectors to secure repayment and defaulting on payments will negatively impact your credit score.

-Lenders profit on loans by charging interest, but they lose money if you don’t pay them back.
+Con: Smaller Loan AmountsAs you probably know, business lenders profit on loans by charging interest.
+However, they'll lose money if aren't able to responsibly pay back your loan amount.
 To offset the higher risk of default with unsecured lines of credit, lenders typically limit the amount of money you can borrow.
 Your credit limit is based on your credit history and characteristics of your business – if either is deemed risky, the amount of credit you’re given may be small.